yewstack/yew/docs/getting-started/project-setup.md

 ## Install wasm-bindgen-cli

-Trunk uses the wasm-bindgen-cli to perform deployment and packaging, install using the following command.
+Trunk uses a tool called wasm-bindgen-cli to perform deployment and packaging, which should be installed using the following command.

 `cargo install wasm-bindgen-cli`